ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 Similar queries are used to identify relations referencing modified nodes or ways.
 The IDs of these objects are added to two additional sets, `waysToUpdateGeometry` and `relationsToUpdateGeometry`.

-At the end of this process, the handler has identified all OSM elements that need to be updated.
-However, the `referencedNodes`, `referencedWays`, and `referencedRelations` sets remain incomplete, as they only include elements that are explicitly referenced by ways and relations already present in the *OsmChange* file.
+At the end of this process, the handler has identified the IDs of all OSM elements that need to be updated.
+However, the `referencedNodes`, `referencedWays`, and `referencedRelations` sets remain incomplete, as they only include elements that are explicitly referenced by ways and relations already present in the OsmChange file.
 These gaps are addressed in subsequent steps.

 ## <a id="fetching_refs"></a>2.4.
 Fetching References and Creating Dummy Objects